andytudhope/thebluebook/source/canto-xiv/consonant.md

 gazing out over blue forevers
 turned to silver beneath the
 rhythmic syzygy
-of Jupiter, Antares and The Cross playing a game of triangles, though I couldn't lead you exactly back until all the stars align just like they were so that it seemed as if we looked together,
+of Jupiter, Antares and The Crux playing a game of triangles, though I couldn't lead you back until all the stars align just like they were so that it seemed as if we looked together,